IBM/vpc-vmware-cloud-foundation/README.md

 ### Terraform Plugins

-Be sure you have the compiled plugins on $HOME/.terraform.d/plugins/
+Be sure you have access to the provider plugins through Internet or you have doanloaded and compiled the plugins for your operating syste on $HOME/.terraform.d/plugins/

 - [terraform-provider-ibm](https://github.com/IBM-Cloud/terraform-provider-ibm)